Herbal Allies to Reduce Holiday Overeating

 5. Holy Basil (a.k.a.
 Tulsi)

 Here's another Ayurvedic herb (Ocimum sanctum, also called O. tenuiflorum) that also reduces stress and promotes calm energy with potential benefits for appetite regulation and weight.
 Holy basil tends to be particularly useful in regulating blood sugar, stress food cravings, and the stress/blood sugar hormone cortisol.
 I love combining it with green tea (more below) alongside a good breakfast (plenty of protein, some veggies, not too many carbs -- beans or eggs at breakfast can be particularly beneficial for weight and blood sugar management).
 You'll likely find that you're less stressed, more satisfied by your breakfast, and that it's easier to make healthy food choices throughout the day.
 Steep about 1 teaspoon of each for 5 minutes in a 16-ounce mug of near-boiling water.
 You can also take it in capsule or tincture, but the tea is nice.
 I prefer from-the-farm (or my garden) dried holy basil for the best quality.
 A lot of what's on the market is pretty "meh."
-Local growers that sell spectacular dried holy basil/tulsi online/via mail include Bee Fields Farm, Foster Farm Botanicals, Terra Basics,, and Zack Woods Farm.
+Local growers that sell spectacular dried holy basil/tulsi online/via mail include Oshala Farm, Foster Farm Botanicals, Terra Basics,, and Zack Woods Farm.
 I generally prefer the kapoor/temperate variety, but they're all good.
 If you prefer the convenience of a teabag, Organic India Tulsi Tea is available in many grocery and natural food stores, offering a variety of tea blends featuring holy basil.

 6. Green Tea